 Existing stewardship activities SKWC is building on:

 Amphibian monitoring: Annually, once temperatures rise to 40ºF or above, community members drive nearby amphibian crossing “hotspots.”
 As temperatures get warmer, the ice melts and amphibians cross the road.
 The goal of this project is to safely help them cross without the threat of danger from cars, and see the change in numbers overtime to better understand their numbers and behaviors.
-Please contact Laurie Husted at email@example.com if you would like to participate in this activity!
-Here’s an article about amphibian crossings by our very own Karen Schneller-McDonald and to see photographs from this year’s “big night” click here.
+Please contact Laurie Husted at firstname.lastname@example.org if you would like to participate in this activity!
+Here’s an article about amphibian crossings by our very own Karen Schneller-McDonald.
+To see photographs from this year’s “big night”, click here.

 New stewardship activities SKWC is starting: